sandeepthalapanane/sandeepthalapanane.github.io/index.md

 ## Research I've worked on

+#### Driving style conditioned for autonomous vehicles
+ - Gamma lab UMD, Advisor: Dr. Ming C Lin (August 2023 to present)

+	- Designed a novel Virtual Reality driving simulator using Unity, SUMO, RoadRunner and will be conducting a study using meta quest VR to collect personalized driving data on different parameters including steering angle, throttle, and timing the brakes, and train a model to learn the driving behavior based on the parameters.
+	- Developing a personality classification LSTM model architecture  and trajectory prediction algorithm design to predict future trajectory based on the driving style of nearby vehicles in mixed autonomy environments.

 #### Research Assistant
  - Multiscale Measurements lab UMD, Advisor: Dr. Hugh Bruck (August 2023 to present)